xeals/lapilai/docs/guide/0-index.md

 ### How do I choose my favourite girl to appear on the home screen?

 The home screen is customisable through the [room menu](navigating#rooms).

+### How do I unlock the songs needed for the Tiara mission / Kinki no Märchen / Trinity?

+Read the relevant section in the [starter Tiara event guide](../content/release-tiara).